What Does “Off‑Market Home Sale” Actually Mean

 A Simple 6-Step Look at How an Off-Market Sale Usually Moves Forward

 While every transaction has its own pace, many off-market sales follow a fairly similar structure.
-The details may vary depending on the buyer, the property, and the seller’s situation, but in most cases
+The details may vary depending on the buyer, the property, and the seller’s situation, but in most cases, the process becomes much clearer once each stage is understood.

 The process usually begins with a simple conversation.
 Basic questions help clarify the property’s condition, major systems, location, and timeline, but also what the homeowner is hoping to solve through the sale.
 In many cases, this early exchange matters just as much as the property itself because it shapes how the next steps are approached.